fpradelli94/rh_mocafe/README.md

 ## GitHub and Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7330072.svg)](https://doi.org/10.5281/zenodo.7330072)

-This repository is available both on GitHub or on Zenodo.
-The GitHub version is meant to clone and reproduce the results.
-On the Zenodo repository, you can access to the generated outputs of the code, and the simulation results that we used in our manuscript.
-See the section "Repository folders" (below) for additional info.
+This repository is available both only on GitHub.
+On Zenodo, you can find the output of the simulations we performed for the manuscript.

 ## Structure of this repository
 This repository contains several folders: